Quick summary:

 - Final rinse and extended rest (15 to 30 minutes).

-Total duration ranges from 45 minutes for a quick session to 2 hours for a complete ritual with massage and infusion.
+Total duration ranges from 45 minutes for a short session to 2 hours for a full ritual with scrub and massage.
+In that case, the establishment often chains the session with a Californian massage to extend the muscle relaxation obtained through heat.

 Contraindications and precautions

-Certain conditions make hammam not recommended or even dangerous.
-Medical advice is recommended when in doubt, especially for those with cardiovascular history or heavy treatment.
+Some conditions make hammam not recommended or even dangerous.
+Medical advice is sensible when in doubt, especially for people with cardiovascular history or on heavy treatment.
+The real risk is not the occasional vasovagal episode (common and mostly benign) but the decompensation of an underlying condition the user does not know about.

 List of contraindications